The 22 best sights in Paris: All the important information & travel tips

 Tip #4: Admission is free at many sights for anyone under 26 with a European ID or passport!
 Check the information boxes for the individual sights to see if the offer applies.

-Tip #5: If you plan to visit a lot of sights, a Paris pass offers great value for money.
+Tip #5: If you plan to visit a lot of sights, a city pass offers great value for money.
 I recommend the Paris Turbopass, which includes admission to many of the attractions listed here.
 It also grants you full access to public transport.

 Okay, now let’s get started with the information about the sights!